 You can be charged with tax fraud or tax evasion in Virginia for a variety of reasons.
 Common instances include falsifying income, hiding income, failing to keep tax returns or other records, laundering money to disguise criminal activity & working with cash only to avoid taxes.
 If convicted of tax fraud or tax evasion in Virginia, you are likely facing heavy fines & a criminal record which will undoubtedly affect future employment or educational opportunities.
 Don’t underestimate a charge of tax fraud or evasion.

-Contact Us - We Have Offices in Stafford & Fredericksburg
+We Have Offices in Stafford, Fredericksburg & Manassas

 When charged with a white collar crime, it is best you consult with an attorney who understands Virginia law.
 At Williams Stone Carpenter Buczek, PC, we are recognized for the level of superior legal services we provide in all criminal law matters.
 We take an assertive & compassionate approach to working with clients & address the immediate and long-term issues that you might be facing.
 If you have been charged with a white collar crime in Northern Virginia, call 540-657-0111 today.